lapps/lapps.github.io/Roadmap.md

   class="green">Chunqi</span>
 * Wrap Stanford parsers (phrase structure and dependencies) <span class="green">Chunqi</span>
+* Add pages to the LIF specifications for temporal processing <span class="green">Marc</span>
 * Wrap HeidelTime annotator for adding Timex3 tags to text. <span class="green">Chunqi</span>
 	* [https://code.google.com/p/heideltime/](https://code.google.com/p/heideltime/)
-* Add pages to the LIF specifications for temporal processing <span class="green">Marc</span>
 * Test and update existing services to conform to LIF and vocab. <span class="green">Vassar/Brandeis</span>
-* Write script/service that test whether services generate well-formed LIF objects. <span class="green">Marc</span>
+* Write script/service that tests whether services generate well-formed LIF objects. <span class="green">Marc</span>
-* Wrap a service that consumes the output of coref, phrase structure and dependency structure <span class="green">Brandeis</span>
+* Wrap a service that consumes the output of coref, phrase structure and dependency structure services <span class="green">Brandeis</span>
 	* This is partially to test the LIF of newly wrapped annotation types
 	* One option is to simply provide a simplistic printout of the LIF conent
 	* This could be a version of the current [BRAT